I am a spaniel owner and fan of this dog breed. I aim to share stories and spread my knowledge about these great dogs.

-These dogs can also participate in field trials, where the hunting skills of the springer are put on showcase.
+These dogs can also participate in field trials, where the hunting skills of the springer are showcased.

-The Field English Springer Spaniel Also Makes a Wonderful Pet and Family Member
+The Field Springer Makes a Wonderful Pet and Family Member

 Historical records indicate the springers were evolved during the 14th century.
 It is said that more properly bred springer spaniels started developing during the 17th century when the Duke of Norfolk began breeding and named them Norfolk Spaniels.
-During the 18th century the name was changed to Springer Spaniel, and in 1902 was given distinct breed recognition by The English Kennel Club.
+During the 18th century, the name was changed to Springer Spaniel, and in 1902, it was given distinct breed recognition by the English Kennel Club.

 Springers caring and compassionate spirit also lends well to therapy and companionship practices as well.
 With a happy disposition and an eagerness to please, these dogs make the grade and can really make a huge difference for someone in need.
 The springer properly trained in this capacity can really thrive and be an ideal candidate for these applications.